jai-sinha/open-world/README.md

 - **Privacy Controls**: Remove start/finishes, skip private activities
 - **Responsive UX**: Prioritize viewport activities
 - **Beautiful Visualization**: MapLibre GL canvas layer for smooth, high-performance rendering
+- **Interactivity**: Hover a route to see its details, or click it to open a sidebar with even more information

 ## Grid/Bitset Algorithm